zhutao100/qwen-code/docs/checkpointing.md

 ## How It Works

-When you approve a tool that modifies the file system (like `write_file` or `replace`), the CLI automatically creates a "checkpoint."
+When you approve a tool that modifies the file system (like `write_file` or `edit`), the CLI automatically creates a "checkpoint."
 This checkpoint includes:

 1.  **A Git Snapshot:** A commit is made in a special, shadow Git repository located in your home directory (`~/.qwen/history/<project_hash>`).
 This snapshot captures the complete state of your project files at that moment.
 It does **not** interfere with your own project's Git repository.
 2.  **Conversation History:** The entire conversation you've had with the agent up to that point is saved.